KennionBYUCS/startup/conflictTest.md

 Sample text from VSCode
-New sample text from Github
+New sample text from Github here we go